arpastrana/jax_fdm/README.md

 One **working** alternative for Windows users is to install JAX and JAX FDM using the [Windows build for JAX](https://github.com/cloudhan/jax-windows-builder).
 Note that this is a community build that has been reported to work **only on Windows 11**.
-Another option to install JAX on Windows is to do so via the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about), with the limitation of having marginal graphical output.
+Another option to install JAX on Windows is to do so via the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about).
+The limitation of this second approach is having no graphical output.
 Please refer to [JAX's installation instructions](https://github.com/google/jax#installation) for other alternatives to install JAX on Windows.

 ## Documentation